Wells Fargo: Strengths, Weaknesses, Opportunities, Threats

 - An improving economy, even slowly improving, offers opportunities to make more auto, business, home improvement, and other loans.
 It also means loan losses should continue to decrease.

 - Wells Fargo has a significant exposure to the mortgage market.
-The home purchase mortgage business did well last quarter, but refinancing was down.
+The home purchase market is holding up, but refinancing is down substantially with this year's increase in rates.

 The mortgage business:

-I think Wells Fargo's diversified business will be able to pick up the slack from one segment running into interest rate headwinds.
+I think Wells Fargo's diversified business will continue to pick up the slack from the mortgage business running into interest rate headwinds.
 Significant strengths and opportunities compared with manageable weaknesses and threats are key reasons behind my outperform CAPScall on Wells Fargo, and why the bank is a core holding in my portfolio.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.